io-m/flipcards-backend/README.md

    - Ensure the gallery is responsive and works well on various screen sizes, including mobile, tablet, and desktop devices.

 3. **Flip Card Animation**:
-   - Implement a click event on each card that triggers an animation (rotate in any direction) to reveal the description on the back side of the card.
+   - Implement a click event on each card that triggers an animation (rotate in specific direction, depending on the click area) to reveal the description on the back side of the card.
    - You have the freedom to style the cards as you like, but focus on the rotating animations.
+      1. Make the flipcards rotating based on area click.
+      2. Make diagonal flip as well.

 4. **Loading State**:
    - Display a loading indicator while fetching the card data.